-Instructor: Dr. Robert F. Jonasson

-Office: V125 Ext: 248 (please call only during office hours) E-mail address: rjonasso@uwo.ca (please e-mail anytime)
+Instructor: Dr. Robert F. Jonasson Office: SSC 4141 E-mail address: rjonasso@uwo.ca (please e-mail anytime)

-Office Hour: Mondays 3.30pm-5.30pm (regular hours only if we return); otherwise, I will answer some e-mails during this time (you may e-mail at other times too)
+Office Hours: Mondays 3.30pm-5.30pm; I will answer some e-mails directly during this time (you may e-mail at other times too); you also may request, by e-mail, to call me at home at a time good for both of us